-If your bike or luggage which is put in the hold of the aircraft is delayed, in general airlines are very accommodating in ensuring these items are delivered to you as soon as possible.
+If your bike or luggage is put in the hold of the aircraft, and the aircraft is delayed, in general, airlines are very accommodating in ensuring these items are delivered to you as soon as possible.
 This is usually within 24/48 hours.
 Our advice would be to allow extra time in case of a delay if this is possible.

-However, during very busy times of the year the worse can happen!
+However, during very busy times of the year, the worst happens!
 Prepare yourself for the prospect of your bike not arriving.
 This may mean familiarising yourself with an appropriate rental shop before you leave.
 To get the cost of a rental bike back, choose a travel insurance provider with this included.

-When you are departing Gran Canaria airport, go to your airline check in desk.
-There you can check-in your bike and they will give you luggage labels for your bike and it will be checked in there or you will be directed to the oversized luggage bay nearby.
+When you are departing Gran Canaria airport, go to your airline check-in desk.
+There you can check in your bike and they will give you luggage labels for your bike it will be checked in there or you will be directed to the oversized luggage bay nearby.

 You can do this at the airport, up to one hour prior to departure, but at a higher fee.